Welcome Class of 2026

 This year, 47 states and 29 different countries are represented in the incoming class.
 A majority of students in the Class of 2026 will require at least a daylong drive or a plane ticket before making it to campus; 75% of students will be traveling from outside of Colorado.

 - 3% are international

-The University of Denver continues to recruit a diverse class of students, with 27% identifying as a member of an ethnic group other than white.
-First-generation students make up 16% of the incoming class, and 8% are legacy students whose parents, grandparents or siblings attended DU.
+The University of Denver continues to recruit a diverse class of students, with 26% identifying as a member of an ethnic group other than white.
+First-generation students make up 16% of the incoming class.

-This is the second year that the University has offered a test-optional application process; 57% applied using this option, due in large part to test cancellations because of COVID-19.
-The average ACT scores of those submitting test results were 29.16, while the average SAT scores were 1286.
-The class had an average high school GPA of 3.72 and includes 11 Boettcher Scholars and 10 Daniels Fund recipients.
+This is the third year that DU has offered a test-optional application process; 58% applied using this option.
+The average ACT score of those submitting test results was 29.64, while the average SAT score was 1,305.
+The class had an average high school GPA of 3.78 and includes four Boettcher Scholars and nine Daniels Fund recipients.